Great Australian Landscape Painters

 Australian indigenous art, which dates back more than 30,000 years, cannot be separated from a deep relationship with the landscape.
 Aboriginal art was inspired by what was called 'the Dreaming'.
 While some works of Aboriginal art do explicitly show the physical relationship between different aspects of the landscape, the mythical meaning is always paramount.
 The paintings also mirror changes in society: trading patterns, the growing influence of governments and churches, and the struggle for survival.

 When a local schoolteacher introduced paints and canvas to the community, the myths and stories of the Aboriginal people were committed to a permanent substrate for the first time, reaching the West on a much larger scale.
-The Australian Western Desert artists of Papunya Tula were one of the first groups of Indigenous painters, and this new arts movement formed the basis of what is now a significant and global art movement worth more than $200 million a year..
+The Australian Western Desert artists of Papunya Tula were one of the first groups of Indigenous painters, and this new arts movement formed the basis of what is now a significant and global art movement worth hundreds of millions of dollars a year..

 Albert Namatjira (1902-1959) was perhaps the best known Aboriginal painter, and one of Australia’s great artists.
 He blended traditional use of colour with Western-style landscapes, which brought him fame and Australian citizenship – a first in a time when Aboriginal people had few rights.
 Namatjira’s intricately detailed watercolours of the Australian outback gave rise to the Hermannsburg School of Aboriginal art.
 His early works transmitted the same spiritual connection with the land as more traditional Aboriginal art, and he represented his love of trees through lovingly rendered portrait-like paintings.
 Unfortunately, the tragedy of racial injustice destroyed Namatjira's career and life.
 He was imprisoned for allegedly supplying alcohol to Aboriginal people, and by the time he was released had lost his desire to paint and enthusiasm for life: he died the following year, aged only 57.